silv3rr/slv-arch/README.md

-# slv-arch
+# slv-archiver

-#### slv-archiver - Moves releases from incoming to archive
+## Move releases from incoming to archive

-#### Includes extra support for TV Series, 0DAY, MP3 and MV
+Includes extra support for TV Series, 0DAY, MP3 and MV sections

-* Moves dirs to appropriate target dir in archive e.g. :
+- Moves dirs to appropriate target dir in archive:

-  * `/apps/* -> /archive/apps`
+    `/apps/* -> /archive/apps`

-* Creates dirs in archive for tv series e.g. :
+- Creates dirs in archive for tv series:

-  * `/tv/Series.Name.S01E02-GRP -> /archive/tv/Series/S01`
+    `/tv/Series.Name.S01E02-GRP -> /archive/tv/Series/S01`

+- Handles daydirs:

-  * `/0day/0310 -> /archive/0day/2013-03`
+    `/0day/0310 -> /archive/0day/2013-03`

-  * `/mp3/2013-03-10 -> /archive/mp3`
+    `/mp3/2013-03-10 -> /archive/mp3`

+Other features:

+- Checks diskspace before moving
+- Move releases that are x days old or oldest x dirs
+- Use regular expressions to match releases
-* Supports ".1 .2 .3" symlinks to multiple TV archive disks, like tur-links
+- Supports ".1 .2 .3" symlinks to multiple TV archive disks, like tur-links

-* It's also possible to use a seperate config file: "slv-arch.conf"
-* Needs: awk basename date find grep touch

 ## Installation

+_Required: awk basename date find grep touch ls* (linux)_

-* Copy script and conf files to /glftpd/bin
+1. Copy slv-arch.sh and conf file to /glftpd/bin
-* Configure settings in script or conf file
+2. Configure settings in conf file (**recommended**) or in script iself
-* Instructions are included in "slv-arch.conf"
+3. Follow instructions included in "slv-arch.conf"

+### Testing

-Test by running: `./slv-arch.sh debug`
+To test settings run `./slv-arch.sh debug`

-This does not actually mkdir and mv but just shows what actions the script would have executed instead.
+This does not actually mkdir and mv but only shows what actions the script would have executed.

-## Crontab
+### Scheduling

 If all works fine you should setup a daily crontab such as:

 `15 2 * * *      /glftpd/bin/slv-arch.sh >/dev/null 2>&1`

+Or, alternatively create a [systemd timer](https://www.freedesktop.org/software/systemd/man/systemd.timer.html) instead.